jaywonchung/pegasus/README.md

 ## TODO

+- Host and job parametrization
-- Sub-hosts: A single host split into multiple hosts based on some parameter.
+  - A single host split into multiple hosts based on some parameter.
   - For the use case right now, add 'container'.

 ```yaml